megadoc/megadoc/packages/megadoc-corpus/README.md

-# tinydoc-corpus
+# megadoc-corpus

-The corpus is tinydoc's module for indexing documents.
+The corpus is megadoc's module for indexing documents.
 The corpus has enough semantics to ensure a correct and intuitive approach to resolving links, among other things like the inference of dependency and co-relation graphs between documents and entities.

-Most of tinydoc's features like link-resolving, the Spotlight, and the Preview Tooltips rely on the corpus directly or indirectly - so as an upstream developer, utilizing the corpus will pay off greatly.
+Most of megadoc's features like link-resolving, the Spotlight, and the Preview Tooltips rely on the corpus directly or indirectly - so as an upstream developer, utilizing the corpus will pay off greatly.